 - 4.1 The Head will consider whether the allegation, complaint or rumour has been sufficiently proved.
 The standard of proof shall be the civil standard, i.e. the balance of probabilities.
-The pupil's disciplinary record will be taken into account where the complaint concerns the conduct of the pupil. - 4.2 The Head may expel or remove a pupil or impose any other sanction he / she considers to be appropriate in accordance with this policy. - 4.3 The Head will notify the parents of his / her decision in writing, with reasons, within three working days of the disciplinary meeting. - 4.4 A decision to expel or remove a pupil shall take effect five working days of the date of the Head's letter confirming his / her decision.
+The pupil's disciplinary record will be taken into account where the complaint concerns the conduct of the pupil. - 4.2 The Head may permanently exclude or require the removal of a pupil or impose any other sanction he / she considers to be appropriate in accordance with this policy. - 4.3 The Head will notify the Parents of his / her decision in writing, with reasons, within three working days of the disciplinary meeting. - 4.4 A decision to permanently exclude or require the removal of a pupil shall take effect five working days of the date of the Head's letter confirming his / her decision.
 Until then, the pupil shall remain suspended and away from School premises.